 Who will give the best advice?

-Photographers know that the technical side of taking actors headshots isn’t usually very complicated, provided they use suitable high end equipment.
-Far more important is a knowledge of what works, what employers and casting directors react well to and getting a range of genuinely contrasting looks.
-So who is most qualified to give advice?
+Photographers know that the technical side of taking actors headshots isn’t usually very complicated, provided they use suitable high-end equipment.
+Far more important is a knowledge of what works, what employers and casting directors react well to, and getting a range of genuinely contrasting looks that cover your range.
+So, who is most qualified to give advice?

-I think you should take your advice from these people.
-When looking at photographer’s websites, though some advice is good, I would concentrate on looking at the photos, the package and prices, instead of what they have to say about what casting directors are looking for.
+I think you should take your advice from these people if you need it.
+When looking at photographers’ websites, or advice from photographers generally, though some advice is good, I would concentrate on looking at their photos, the package and prices, instead of what they have to say about what casting directors are looking for.

 Choosing your photographer

 A lot of actors start by looking at adverts in Contacts (now online) or elsewhere and then go to the photographers’ web-sites.
-On Casting Call Pro and Headshot Hunters, you can find a lot of headshot photographers’ profiles with a few examples of their work and make your own comparisons, prior to viewing web-sites.
-The Headshot Hunters web-site is well worth looking as it has very useful search facilities and functions that allow you to shortlist favorite photographers and compare packages.
-Be sure to look down the lists on these sites, as a some photographers who are high on the lists, might have paid to be there.
+On Casting Call Pro (now Mandy.com) and Headshot Hunter, you can find a lot of headshot photographers’ profiles with a few examples of their work and make your own comparisons, prior to viewing web-sites.
+The Headshot Hunters web-site is well worth looking at as it has very useful search facilities and functions that allow you to shortlist favorite photographers and compare packages.

 We are always pleased as photographers, to be recommended to actors by their agents and many agents have a few favourites that they will encourage you to consider.
-Not many agents insist on you using a particular photographer but there are one or two.
+Not many agents insist that you use a specific photographer but there are one or two.
 I don’t think this is fair, it’s your money, so whilst you might be happy to use one that they recommend, I think it should be your choice ultimately.

 A strong recommendation from a friend is worth taking note of.
 If you have a recommendation from a friend or agent and would prefer not to spend time looking at a number of photographers, I think you should at least look at that photographer’s web-site before booking and check that they offer everything that you think the process should include as well as a good deal.

-Which photographers are en vogue changes regularly.
-I know of a number of agents who had their favorite for a while but then stopped recommending them for one reason or another.
+Which photographers are most popular changes frequently.
+I know of a number of agents who had their favourite for a while but then stopped recommending them for one reason or another.
 The name of your photographer or their individual style isn’t likely to make any difference to your prospects.
 I think some of the photographers with a particular style give the viewer more of an impression of the photographer than of the person in the photo.
 Signature low crops, designer crops (off centre), shady, etc. Often interesting photos, but not likely to influence a casting director.
 I would ignore lists of best photographers that you might find online.
 I saw one recently titled ‘22 Best Headshot Photographers in London’, which includes hardly any of the most successful headshot photographers but does include Kodak Express.
 Enough said.

 Do actors make good headshot photographers?

 There are a handful of successful photographers who also work as actors.
-Well worth considering these photographers if you like their work, as you are likely to relate to them and they might have a good idea of what range of looks to go for with a particular actor.
+Well worth considering these photographers if you like their work, as you are likely to relate to them and they might have a good idea of what range of looks to go for with a specific actor.